Lluisbo123/Copia-ur_rtde/doc/installation/installation.rst

    :language: bash

 .. note::
-    If you want Python 2.x support you must use :bash:`cmake -DPYBIND11_PYTHON_VERSION=2.x ..` in this step also, since the default interpreter is Python3.
+    If you want Python 2.x support you must use :bash:`cmake -DPYBIND11_PYTHON_VERSION=2.x ..` in this step, since the default interpreter is Python3.
 If you do not want to use Python at all, please use :bash:`cmake -DPYTHON_BINDINGS:BOOL=OFF ..`